survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 leanpub-end-insert
 ```

-Next, we have to connect this part to our configuration.
+Next, the part has to be connected with the configuration.
 It is important the plugin is used *after* the `ExtractTextPlugin`; otherwise, it won’t work:

 **webpack.config.js**